The £3 morning-after pill and emergency contraceptive myths

 Radio 1 Newsbeat contacted Superdrug but haven't yet heard back.

 "We want women to have access to the morning-after pill as a standby treatment so that when they need it, this can prevent unwanted pregnancy.

 "And we also want to highlight that it is a very affordable type of treatment," says Dr Steele.

-Another reason Dr Fox has started selling emergency contraception so cheaply is because in the lead up to Christmas it might be harder to access GP surgeries, sexual health clinics and high street pharmacies.
+Another reason the online pharmacy has started selling emergency contraception so cheaply is because in the lead up to Christmas it might be harder to access GP surgeries, sexual health clinics and high street pharmacies.